 Who We Are

-Since 1958, Young Audiences has provided exceptional arts education to over 20,000 Bay Area students annually.
+Young Audiences of Northern California became a member of the national network in 1958.
+Since then, YANC has provided exceptional arts education to over 20,000 Bay Area students annually.

 We believe a strong case can be made for learning through hands-on experience.
 When watching a musician, a child learns to listen.
 When learning how to create the music himself, a child grasps the concept of patience.
 While practicing, each of the child's iterations builds self-discipline and self-reliance.
 When collaborating with peers, a student utilizes cooperation and demonstrates leadership skills.